RobertClassen/MonoDevelop-Fixer/README.md

 See [here](https://docs.unity3d.com/Manual/upm-localpath.html) for how to do so manually by editing the "manifest.json" file in <your project folder>/Packages/.

 ## Usage
+After the installation the following steps must be performed once to set up the tool:

-1. In the Unity menu bar at the top select "Edit/Preferences..." to open the [Preferences window](https://docs.unity3d.com/Manual/Preferences.html)
+1. In the Unity menu bar at the top select "Tools/MonoDevelop Fixer/Open Preferences" to open the [Preferences window](https://docs.unity3d.com/Manual/Preferences.html)
-2. Select the "CSProject" menu on the left side
-3. On the right side make sure the "LangVersion" property is set to "Overwrite".
-4. In the dropdown next to it you can select the desired value to overwrite existing values with.
+2. Press the bottom "Find" button to update the list of ElementDefinitions which can be applied.
+3. Press the "Update all *csproj files" button.
+4. Switch to the MonoDevelop window and wait a few seconds for it to reload.

-Unity will automatically update the relevant files after certain events (restarting Unity, recompiling scripts, double-clicking Console entries, etc.).
+Afterwards the tool will automatically update the relevant *.csproj files after certain events (restarting Unity, recompiling scripts, double-clicking Console entries, etc.).
-If Unity does not do this automatically at some point (e.g. when there are compilation errors) you can trigger this manually via the "Tools/Postprocessors/Update all *csproj files" menu item.
+If this does not happen automatically at some point (e.g. when there are compilation errors) you can trigger this manually via the "Tools/MonoDevelop Fixer/Update all *csproj files" menu item.

 ## Note
-The current implementation only allows to overwrite or ignore the values of existing properties.
+The current implementation only allows to overwrite or ignore the values of existing XML Elements.
-Renaming property keys or adding new ones is currently not possible.
+Renaming keys or adding new ones is currently not possible.